 Dollar inputs for analysis models using RIMS II multipliers should be indexed to the same year as the multipliers applied.
-Analysts used Construction Cost Index developed for the Authority's 2016 Business Plan Capital Cost Basis of Estimate Report (Authority 2016) and expanded upon in the Authority's 2020 Business Plan Capital Cost Basis of Estimate Report to adjust the capital and construction cost estimates for this analysis, which were provided in 2021 dollars (Appendix 6-A), to the 2016 dollars pertinent to the RIMS II multipliers described previously.
-An inflation factor of 2.25 percent per annum is assumed to pertain between Fiscal Year 2016/2017 and Fiscal Year 2024/2025 for the Construction Cost Index, and has been applied as necessary to convert 2021 dollars to 2016 dollars for analysis and to 2021 dollars for uniform reporting.
+Analysts used Construction Cost Index developed for the Authority's 2016 Business Plan Capital Cost Basis of Estimate Report (Authority 2016) to adjust the capital and construction cost estimates for this analysis, which were provided in 2018 dollars (Appendix 6-A), to the 2016 dollars pertinent to the RIMS II multipliers described previously.
+An inflation factor of 2.25 percent per annum is assumed to pertain between Fiscal Year 2016/2017 and Fiscal Year 2024/2025 for the Construction Cost Index, and has been applied as necessary to convert 2018 dollars to 2016 dollars for analysis and to 2018 dollars for uniform reporting.

-Table 2 Regional Input-Output Modeling System II Multipliers Relevant to Project Operations and Maintenance in the Resource Study Area
+Table 2 Regional Input-Output Modeling System II Multipliers Relevant to ProjectOperations and Maintenance in the Resource Study Area

-Multiplier Final Demand Direct Effect ct Effect Industry Output 1 (dollars) Earnings2 (dollars) Employment 3 (jobs) Value-Added4 (dollars) Earnings5 (dollars) Employment 6 (jobs) 33.
+Multiplier Final Demand Dir ect Effect Industry Output (dollars) Earnings2 (dollars) Employment (jobs) Value-Added4 (dollars) Earnings5 (dollars) Employment (jobs) 33.
 Rail Transportation 1.4469 0.2466 3.6400 0.7861 1.7427 2.3971